geekcampsg/website-2016/README.md

-# Geekcamp.SG
+# Geekcamp.SG-amazing

-This website uses jekyll.
+This website uses jekyll and also the things which are used in devloping.

 ## Submitting Talks